Medically reviewed by Drugs.com. Last updated on Feb 10, 2022.

 Take alfuzosin exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-alfuzosin should be taken with food and with the same meal every day.
+Take alfuzosin with food and with the same meal every day.

 Swallow the extended-release tablet whole.
 Do not break, crush, or chew it.